 What Ajmal and many other Muslims seem not to get, as I illustrated above, is that if two sets of people are calling themselves Muslims, quoting the Quran, and obviously following some of the prescriptions and proscriptions of the religion, then both sets are Islamic, no matter how much they denounce each other.

 Seriously, Ajmal, there is no pope of Islam, and Mohammed has long gone.
 Within any bounds of rationality, ISIS are just as Islamic as you are.

 And the Ahmadi Muslims?
 Are they Muslims?
 Are they Islamic?
 Only many of your fellow Muslims would denounce Ahmadi Muslims as un-Islamic before they would ISIS.
 This is a fact ou simply want to wish away.
 Burying your head in the sand is not going to help.

 … and I’m glad Demos has done this research**.
 Just to show the obvious elephant in the room, no more Islamophobia please, stop it.

 This is now laughable.
 The ‘elephant in the room’, the thing we mustn’t mention, the ‘Voldamort effect’ as Maajid nawaz puts it, is the association between Islam and Islamism and ISIS.

 In previous generations, when this happened, I’m afraid what we saw was bloodbath.
 And we don’t want to see that ever again.

-Criticisms of Islam are only divisive becasue Muslims taek offence so easily.
-I can argue the toss with many a Christian, and in the end the outcome will be, “Well, that’s what I believe. each to their own.”
-More more often than not, Muslims are offended when their religion is questioned.
+Criticisms of Islam are only divisive becasue Muslims take offence so easily.
+I can argue the toss with many a Christian, and in the end the outcome will be, “Well, that’s what I believe; each to their own.”
+More often than not, Muslims are offended when their religion is questioned.